pazilla/d.pazilla.github.io/index.markdown

 ---

 <p>
 Make skillful memories of a lifetime.
-Toddler activities to build confidence and make memories with friends&mdash;that's the latest program that Pazilla has launched.
+Preschooler activities and learning guides for building confidence and make lifelong memories&mdash;that's the latest program that Pazilla has launched.
 We do something almost every Saturday and Sunday in or around Cary, NC.
 Please let me know if you and your kids want to join us!
-We're open to new kinds of activities too, and we usually get along wonderfully with everyone regardless of differences.
+We're open to new kinds of activities too, and we get along wonderfully with everyone regardless of differences.
 </p>